 Today, that productive acreage has grown into the Tandem Organic Farm.
 The farm provides thousands of pounds of fresh organic produce for The Yolo Food Bank and the UC Davis Fruit and Veggie Up program each year.

 Tandem Organic Farm donated 35,610 pounds of produce in 2018 alone– 18,165 pounds to The Yolo Food Bank and 17,445 pounds to UC Davis Fruit and Veggie Up.
-Any UC Davis student can show a valid student ID on Fruit and Veggie Up days at the Aggie Compass center in the UC Davis Memorial Union each week.
+Any UC Davis student can show a valid student ID on Fruit and Veggie Up days at the Aggie Compass center in the UC Davis Memorial Union and receive free fresh produce each week.

 The Yolo Food Bank website provides additional resource listings for anyone in need of food assistance, including produce donated from Tandem Organic Farm and other partner organizations.